Alert | State of Local Emergency in Effect

 • Causes or could cause damage to municipal property.

-• Could be a hazard to either the person erecting the sign, or any member of the public.
+• Poses a hazard to the person installing the sign or any member of the public.

-• Has a sign face larger than 0.6 square metres (3 square metres for election signs and Mobile Community Signs).
+• Has a sign face larger than 0.6 square meters (3 square meters for election signs and Mobile Community Signs).

-• Is higher than 0.92 metres when measured from grade to the highest part of the sign (2.5 metres for election signs and Mobile Community Signs)
+• Is higher than 0.92 meters when measured from grade to the highest part of the sign (2.5 meters for election and Mobile Community Signs).

 • Is lit, electrified, or inflatable.